tam17aki/music-esprit-python/README.md

     -   `covariance.py`: Contains the `ForwardBackwardMixin` to add Forward-Backward averaging capability.

 -   `utils/`:
-    A package for reusable helper modules and data structures.
+    A package for reusable helper modules and data structures that are decoupled from the specific analyzer implementations.
-    -   `data_models.py`: Defines the primary `dataclass` structures (`SinusoidParameters`, `ExperimentConfig`) used for signal generation and experimental setup.
+    -   `data_models.py`: Defines the core `dataclass` models for the project.
+        -   `ExperimentConfig`: Encapsulates all parameters for a simulation run (e.g., SNR, duration), defining the "world" in which the signals exist.
+        -   `SinusoidParameters`: Represents the ground truth or estimated parameters of a signal, serving as the data "payload" that is generated and analyzed.
     -   `signal_generator.py`: Provides functions for synthesizing test signals.

 -   `cli.py`: